martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Span.md

 	Since there are solutions, the vector is in the span.
 <!--SR:!2025-06-29,16,296-->

-Exercise 20,

-We will prove this by induction on n.

-Base case: Let n = 0, then

-Assume the statement holds for n = k, then we will show that this holds for n = k+1.

-By hypoth. induction,
 ## $S \subset V$ generates V if Span(S) = V
 ?
 - Examples of generative subsets: